kennylbj/concurrent-java/README.md

 # concurrent-java
-Problems about multi-thread programing in java.
+Multi-threads programing philosophy in java.

 ## Summary
-Each package contains a problem and my solution.
+Each package contains some concept-specified questions and my solution.

 | # | package | description | concept |
 |---| :-----: | ----------- | ------- |